 Renee RewiTēnā koutou katoa,

-Ko Tuwatawata rāua ko Tawhiuau ngā maunga Ko Whirinaki rāua ko Rangitaiki ngā awa Ko Maatatua te Waka Ko Ngati Whare rāua ko Ngati Manawa ōku Iwi Ko Ngai Te Au rāua ko Ngati Koro ngā hapu Ko Waikotikoti, ko Murumurunga, ko Painoaiho ngā Marae.
+Ko Tuwatawata, ko Tawhiuau ngā maunga Ko Whirinaki, ko Rangitaiki ngā awa Ko Maatatua te Waka Ko Ngati Whare, ko Ngati Manawa ōku Iwi Ko Ngai Te Au, ko Ngati Koro ngā hapu Ko Waikotikoti, ko Murumurunga, ko Painoaiho ngā Marae.
 No Murupara ahau, ā, ko Murupara tōku ūkaipō, engari kei Kirikiriroa ahau e noho ana.
-Ko Renee Rewi ahau In October 2018, I was honoured to be appointed, Manager - Catholic Family Support Service, Hamilton Diocese.
+Ko Renee Rewi ahau In October 2018, I was honored to be appointed as the Manager of the Kake Oranga Hāhi Katorika Catholic Family Support Service in the Hamilton Diocese.
+I have a strong background in senior management, project management, and law, with over 25 years of experience in Treaty, Maori, and community issues.
+I graduated with a Master of Law from Waikato University and was admitted as a Barrister and Solicitor of the High Court of New Zealand in 2010.
+Nō reira, tēnā koutou, tēnā koutou, tēnā koutou katoa |

 Dianne LeBasPrior to coming to Hamilton in 2004, I worked for 20 years for a Research Organisation in Rotorua and was Management Assistant to two high level Managers.
 Since my move to Hamilton I was Executive Assistant to the Managing Director of a small manufacturing company.